-One of the most important problems in studies of porous and heterogeneous media is the specification of the random microstructure, which is needed to predict macroscopic physical properties. Α complete specification of the random microstructure is both impractical and unnecessary.
-It is therefore important to have general statistical description of the microstructure available.
-Such a description should meet four criteria [1]: (a) it should be well-defined in terms of geometrical quantities, (b) it should involve only experimentally accessible parameters, (c) it should be economical size and (d) it should be usable and exact or appropriate solutions of the underlying equation of motion.
-Currently there are only two statistical methodologies available which fulfill all four requirements; these are correlation functions [1-3] and local geometry distributions [1-2,4-6] The two point correlation function developed by Blair [3] is of interest because it provides a measure of several important parameters of the microstructure in a very compact form and its usefulness is not limited by any assumption about particle shape.
+One of the most important problems in studies of porous and heterogeneous media is the specification of the random microstructure, which is needed to predict macroscopic physical properties.
+There are four criteria in order to study general statistical description of the microstructure available [1]: (a) it should be well-defined in terms of geometrical quantities, (b) it should involve only experimentally accessible parameters, (c) it should be economical size and (d) it should be usable and exact or appropriate solutions of the underlying equation of motion.
+However, there are only two statistical methodologies available which fulfill all four requirements; these are correlation functions [1-3] and local geometry distributions [1,2, 4-6].

+The two point correlation function developed by Blair et al. [3] is of interest because it provides a measure of several important parameters of the microstructure in a very compact form and its usefulness is not limited by any assumption about particle shape.
+On the other hand, the local geometry distributions are a functional generalization of the correlation function approach.
 There are two main reasons for considering local porosity or geometry distribution.
-First, the distribution is potential to distinguish between different microstructure [2,5] and second, the basic idea underlying local porosity theory is to consider the fluctuations of 'local porosities' or local volume fractions inside mesoscopic regions (measurement cells)[1].
+First, the distribution is potential to distinguish between different microstructure [2, 5] and second, the basic idea underlying local porosity theory is to consider the fluctuations of 'local porosities' or local volume fractions inside microscopic regions

+(measurement cells) [1].
 The size of these regions becomes a parameter controlling the transition from microscales to macroscales.
-The length scale dependent local porosity distributions are used to calculate length scale dependent effective transport coefficients.[1]
+The length scale dependent local porosity distributions are used to calculate length scale dependent effective transport coefficients [1].

-In this paper, we analyze microgeometry of two dimensional Random Sierspinski Carpets (RSCs) for providing a quantitative means for understanding the dependence of physical properties on the pore structure.
-Six models of 2D-RSCs with the same porosity and fractal dimension but three kind pore size distributions are investigated.
-We obtain estimates of the porosity (φ), specific surface area (s) and hydraulic diameter (D_H) of the models from the concept of two point correlation function and the entropy length (L^) from concept of local porosity distribution and local geometry entropies.
+In this paper, we analyze microgeometry of two dimensional Random Sierspinski Carpets (RSCs).
+Twelve models of 2D-RSCs with the same porosity and fractal dimension but three kind pore size distributions are investigated.
+We obtain estimates of the porosity ( $\phi$ ), specific surface area (s) and hydraulic diameter (DH) of the models from the concept of two point correlation function and the entropy length ( $L^$ ) from concept of local porosity distribution and local geometry entropies

-2. Microgeometry Analysis
+2. Microgeometry analysis